resilience-me/ripple/README.md

 There is three main sets of counters to prevent datagrams being replayed.
 One for client to server interactions (`counter.txt` in `accounts/username`), and two for server to server interactions (one per direction) for each peer account a user account has (`counter_out.txt` and `counter_in.txt` in `accounts/username/peers/server_address/username`).

-### Handling trustlines

-A number of counters keep track of state of trustlines.
-There is "sync counter", that tracks how many times the trustline has been updated.
-And, `sync_in` and `sync_out`, that track synchronization of trustlines (relative to `sync_counter`).
-There is also `timestamp`, for an account to locally track when an incoming trustline was last synced.
-The timestamp is never exchanged and there is no need for consensus on time, the platform does not use timestamps as counters or "nonces".

 ### Path finding

 The Path finding is very simple.
 It is practically “stateless”, no routing tables are stored, all routing is generated for each payment request.